cloudflare/cloudflare-docs/content/rules/url-forwarding/single-redirects/examples.md

 `example.com/contact-us/?state=TX` | `example.com/contacts/?state=TX` | `301`
 `example.com/team/`                | (unchanged)                      | n/a

-## Redirect requests for administration area to HTTPS
+## Redirect admin area requests to HTTPS

-This example dynamic redirect for zone `example.com` will redirect requests for the administration area of an online store to HTTPS, keeping the original path and query string.
+This example dynamic redirect for zone `example.com` will redirect requests for the administration area of a specific subdomain (`store.example.com`) to HTTPS, keeping the original path and query string.

 {{<example>}}